vn-ki/codechef-cli/docs/usage/quickstart.rst

       contest      Information about contests.
       login        Start the login process, receive tokens and store them submissions  Submit your solution to a problem and view it's status.

+Use :code:`codechef login` to login and authenticate the app.
+After that you can start using the different commands.